Last Updated on July 12, 2023 by bethrmartin

 A wood dining table filled with food and dishes is surrounded by chairs.
 The patio flooring is an artificial grass lawn.
 Bistro lights are hanging overhead, and a brick wall is in the background.

 Artificial grass can make your outdoor living space so much more accessible.
-It requires almost no maintenance and it much easier to walk on without shoes than the grass species we have in the South!
+It requires almost no maintenance, and it is much easier to walk on without shoes than the grass species we have in the Southern US!

 Artificial grass is a great outdoor patio flooring option for those who want the look of real grass without maintenance.
-An artificial lawn is easy to care for, doesn’t waste water, and will stay green all year.
+It is easy to care for, doesn’t waste water, and stays green all year.

 You can also achieve complicated, creative patterns that would be too difficult to keep alive with natural grass.